Mikevanlenthe/Master-thesis/README.md

                   *	The graphic shows an increasing trend in the mean dollar value…… over the period from 2000 to 2005

-*	On github I will add a folder where I will store the weekly minutes

 *	Study of paper: Exploring the Types of Messages that Pie Charts Convey in Popular Media
     *	Burns, R., Balawejder, E., Domanowska, W., Schwartz, S. E., & Carberry, S. (2016, August).
 Exploring the Types of Messages that Pie Charts Convey in Popular Media.
 In International Conference on Theory and Application of Diagrams (pp. 265-271).
 Springer, Cham.